How a Two Photon Microscope Works & How Leasing Benefits Your Lab

-Even with the many equipment variations and types, Excedr’s leasing program is able to accommodate any preferences your lab may have with regards to brand or model.
-Get in touch with us today and learn about how leasing can discount your three-photon microscope’s price.
+Even with the many instrument variations and types, Excedr’s leasing program can accommodate any preferences your lab may have regarding brand or model.
+Get in touch with us today and learn how leasing your next multiphoton microscope can simplify equipment procurement.

 All equipment brands/models are available